I Have a “Quarantine Bubble” With People Outside My House. You Should Too.

 This tells me that there’s been so much abstinence-only quarantine messaging—understandably!—that some people, lacking reliable information about a brand-new virus, feel unable to gauge the relative risks of various kinds of social interactions.
 For them, everything is black or white, safe or dangerous, slowing the pandemic or accelerating it.
 But this binary framework of risk doesn’t adequately represent reality.
 It flattens out important nuances, which will make it more difficult for people to make educated risk-mitigating decisions when society begins to reopen.
 All-or-nothing isolation isn’t the only way to curtail the spread of the coronavirus, and it’s not sustainable for everyone, either.
 For me, a quarantine bubble isn’t just a way to meet my immediate social needs.
 It’s my plan for keeping my risk of contracting and spreading the virus as low as possible, for as long as possible.
 At a time when public officials are struggling to produce unified plans for what may be several waves of lockdowns of unknown length and frequency, it feels safer to have my own.

-For more on the impact of the coronavirus, listen to What Next.
+For more on social bubbles, listen to the latest episode of Outward.